 "Julia," says Rene dramatically, taking her in with a sweeping glance down her body.
 "Do you want to borrow a pair of socks?
 Or shoes?"

 "Rene," she says.
 "No. And don't you think it's a little obvious you've called me in here for some kind of time-out huddle?"

 Rene waves her hand dismissively.

 "Actually, no. You think anyone is paying attention to us?
-They're three drinks in, extolling the virtues of local produce at the new Sunday farmers' market down the street, or that play half of them went to see last week, the one about the beekeeper and the cosmologist.
+They're three drinks in, extolling the virtues of local produce at the new Sunday farmers' market down the street, or the play half of them went to see last week, the one about the beekeeper and the cosmologist.
 Or debating the situation in Afghanistan—Carol and Carl just can't stop with the politics, those two."

 "Really, though, we're not exactly going to bring about peace in the Middle East over glasses of Chardonnay tonight.
 I wish they'd give it a rest and lighten up for once."